minakamoto/pcshscr2023/docs/ja/2nd.md

 ];

 export default function StoreMenu({ params }: { params: { storeId: string } }) {
-  const storeId = Number(params.storeId);
+  // storeId in params is set to the store ID of the store selected in Home const storeId = Number(params.storeId);
   // Get the corresponding store from the store list const store = stores.find((store) => store.id === storeId);